O moj Shqypni

-O Moj Shqypni ("Oh Albania, poor Albania") is a poem written by Vaso Pasha, a political figure, poet, novelist, and patriot known for his role during the Rilindja.
+O Moj Shqypni ("Oh Albania, poor Albania") is a poem written by Pashko Vasa, a political figure, poet, novelist, and patriot known for his role during the Albanian National Awakening, known as Rilindja.
 It was written between 1878, an important year for the League of Prizren and 1880.
 The poet, a critique of religious and political factionalism as a barrier to national unity of Albanians called for them overcoming religious divisions through a united Albanianism.
 In 1910, the music director of the orchestra of Vlorë melodized the poem.

 Poem

 Written in Vaso's native dialect of Shkodër, the poem is one of the few works written by him in Albanian.
 Others were penned in Italian or French.
 It has 72 verses.
 Vasa, a Catholic himself describes Albania, a nation whose people were divided between different religions and its fate.
 Vasa used the last line of poem Feja e shqyptarit asht shqyptarija (The faith of the Albanian is Albanianism) to remind his people that the identity of Albanians was not a product of religion as in the case of other peoples in the Balkans.
 He describes the nation as a mother and a grand lady that has been raped and defiled by foreigners.
 By using this feminine image of Albania and by appealing to the manly virtues of Albanians, Vasa in poetic verse demands from them to act against this dishonour.